Rhyse Martin: 2021

 Martin made 25 appearances for Leeds in the 2021 Super League season including the semi-final defeat against St Helens RFC as the club made it to within one game of the grand final.

 2022

 In round 22 of the 2022 Super League season, Martin scored two tries and kicked seven goals in Leeds 34-14 victory over Salford.

 On 24 September 2022, Martin played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.
 Martin scored a second half try and kicked two goals in the match.

 In the second round of the group stage in the 2021 Rugby League World Cup, Martin had the chance to set a new world record for most consecutive conversions in a row.
 Martin had previously kicked 41 successful goals since July 2022.
 Martin missed the conversion attempt to set the new world record during Papua New Guinea's 32-16 victory over the Cook Islands.

+2023

+In round 16 of the 2023 Super League season, Martin scored two tries and kicked nine goals as Leeds defeated Huddersfield 54-0.

+Martin played a total of 27 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.
+Martin also finished with ten tries and as the clubs top point scorer with 200 points.

+2024

+On 28 August, Martin signed a two-year deal to join Hull Kingston Rovers starting in the 2025 Super League season.

+On 1 September, Martin scored a hat-trick and kicked four goals in Leeds 21-20 golden point extra-time victory over London.

+2025

+On 31 July, Martin kicked seven goals and two tries for a 22 point haul in a 74-12 win over Salford which saw him pass the 1000 point mark in Super League, becoming the first Papua New Guinean player to do so.